roryprimrose/roryprimrose.github.io/_posts/2010-07-22-working-with-custom-proxies.md

 }
 {% endhighlight %}

 The ProxyManager class below encapsulates the creation and lifetime management of a ProxyHandler instance.
 It creates a proxy instance from the ProxyHandler when the Proxy property is referenced and disposes the proxy when the ProxyManager is disposed.
-It has some logic for attempted to resolve a ProxyHandler<T> or then falling back on a default proxy or a proxy to a WCF channel if no ProxyHandler is provided in its constructor.
+It has some logic for attempted to resolve a ProxyHandler&lt;T&gt; or then falling back on a default proxy or a proxy to a WCF channel if no ProxyHandler is provided in its constructor.

 {% highlight csharp linenos %}
 using System;